Department of Linguistics, Rutgers University

 Huteng's thinking

-I'm Huteng Dai (xu˨˩tʰəŋ˧˥ tai˥˨ 戴虎腾; meaning).
-I am a computational linguist and theoretical phonologist.
+My name is Huteng Dai (xu˨˩tʰəŋ˧˥ tai˥˨ 戴虎腾; meaning).
+I am a computational linguist and cognitive scientist.
 My research focuses on understanding how humans learn sound patterns from noisy, real-world data.
 I build interpretable models of phonological learning that are not only mathematically well-defined but also succeed on real-world corpora.

 Research interests